 “He is getting quite heavy now; I think I need to cut back on his food.”
 I said as I leant across the seat so that I could shut the door of the compartment, wanting to be able to let Snowball out of the cage for a while.
 Snowball seemed to not want to leave the cage after I had opened the door of it for him; choosing instead to just look at me.
 He was beginning to resemble a giant ball of white candy floss with eyes.

 “Are you not even going to come out?”
 I asked him, he ignored me as he decided to lie down in what looked like an uncomfortable position.

 Michelle gave a laugh as I rolled my eyes and shook my head.
 I pushed a hand through my long brunette hair as I turned to look at my friend.
 I noticed that she had cut her blonde hair, so that it was now shoulder length.

 “He is the strangest cat that I’ve ever met.”
 I informed her.

-“Not many,” I stated as I got myself more comfortable in my seat as the train began to move out of the station.
+“Not that many,” I stated as I got myself more comfortable in my seat as the train began to move out of the station.
 “How have you been?
 I like your hair.”

-“But, I finally got that new broom that dad promised me if I got good grades in my O.W.L exams, so that is a bonus.
-I guess I could put up with Lucien, though, give him a few pointers and ideas for plays that he could try out.”
+“But I finally got that new broom that dad promised me if I got good grades in my O.W.L exams, so that is a bonus.
+I guess I could put up with Lucien though, give him a few pointers and ideas for plays that he could try out.”

 I could almost hear Michelle rolling her eyes, “I guess that now is the time when I make my own entertainment,” she stated.